 The methodologies and approaches to restaurant design are as varied as the restaurant concepts in existence today.
-In the United States alone, there are nearly 1,000,000 restaurants; each trying hard to differentiate itself from the next.
-In this article, we hope to provide you some insight in to the considerations and complexities of restaurant design and provide insights relevant both for the mom-and-pop start-up as well as to the multi-national mega chains pursing renovations and new growth concepts.
+In the United States alone, there are nearly 1 million restaurants; each trying hard to differentiate itself from the next.
+Here, we provide insight in to the considerations and complexities of restaurant design as they relate to both mom-and-pop start-ups as well as multi-national mega chains pursing renovations and new growth concepts.

-- Concept Development – The overall process of restaurant design, remodeling, planning, etc is often referred to as the discipline of “restaurant concept development”.
-If you are creating a new prototype, think of it as creating a new concept – concept development.
-Restaurant concept development involves restaurant design, but it is a larger circle which encompasses other considerations such as market and competitive research, emerging and fading trends, financial modeling and what-if scenarios, branding and brand evolution, supply chain issues, and potentially even brand portfolio management (for hospitality enterprises with multiple brands in a family that must articulate).
+The overall process of restaurant design, remodeling, planning, etc is often referred to as the discipline of restaurant concept development.
+Restaurant concept development is a larger circle which encompasses other considerations such as market and competitive research, emerging and fading trends, financial modeling and what-if scenarios, branding and brand evolution, supply chain issues, and potentially even brand portfolio management (for hospitality enterprises with multiple brands in a family that must articulate).
 Whether a restaurant renovation or in developing a completely new prototype, restaurant concept development is and should be involved.
 One cannot look at restaurant design in a vacuum or involving strictly the interior designers and architects.

 - Brand Personality – Brands, like people, have personalities.
 A person can become known for acting/behaving a certain way.
 So too should your brand.
 The personality of your brand should be defined and programmed.
 This programming should happen before the first sketch of the restaurant design is even considered.